GameServerManagers/LinuxGSM-Docs/Usage.md

 Here is an overview of how to use LinuxGSM.
 For more advanced details on a feature see the feature page.

-**Note**: Generic "gameserver", "gamename" and "username" values are used for this guide; replace with your own ones.
+> Note: Generic "gameserver", "gamename" and "username" values are used for this guide; replace with your own ones.

 # Installing